Does the Market Anticipate? Can it? Should it?: Summary and Discussion

 Our risk-neutral equivalent approach ensures FTAP-viability, aka.
-NFLVR, which is known to be identical to being NUPBR and NCA ('No Classical Arbitrage') at the same time.
-We find that our NFLVR price processes in the inferential basis are only NUPBR in the physical, true-outcome, basis (Appendix \ref{weakp}), agreeing with known results in the literature.
-It in effect says that agents with foreknowledge do have CA opportunities but only those trades that have neither {pre-resolution payoff nor scalability} (due to credit requirements).

-It also says 'anything goes' pre-resolution.
-For instance, under a model-change risk that is predictable, it is {suboptimal} to do pro-'change' trades without sufficient pro-'change' dataflow (Proposition \ref{p'}); asset-prices that completely dismiss 'change'-risk act as a \emph{stable attractor}, capable of delaying meaningful 'change'-anticipation to 'the last minute'.
-A completely non-anticipative market, which jumps upon 'change'-confirmation, has nACMM in the inferential basis and offers arbitrage to those fearing 'change'-risk; yet, as shown, it can persist.
-Were this not true, no viable market would be able to resist {any} doubt/fear from {any} participant.
+NFLVR, which is known to be the same as being jointly NUPBR and NCA ('No Classical Arbitrage').
+NFLVR prices in the inferential basis are however only NUPBR in the true-outcome basis (Proposition \ref{p4}, Appendix \ref{weakp}) .
+It means that agents with foreknowledge have only classical arbitrage that has neither {pre-resolution sure-payoff nor scalability} (due to the necessity of interim credits).
+It also means 'anything goes' pre-resolution.
+For a predictable risk of change, it is {suboptimal} to long 'change' unless pro-'change' dataflow is sufficiently intense (Proposition \ref{p'}).
+Indeed, asset-prices that dismiss the risk act as a \emph{stable attractor}, capable of delaying anticipation to 'the last minute'.
+A non-anticipative market, which jumps upon 'change'-confirmation, has nACMM and so offers arbitrage in the inferential basis.
+Yet, it persists, as shown.

-As such, the above removes the basis for the 'viability-efficiency dichotomy'.
-Indeed, for any risk whose law is unknown, Bewley's Inertia Axiom for decision making under ambiguity reinforces the above: it may be said that under common, realistic, conditions, far from being dichotomous, 'viability' and 'informational efficiency' are mutually promoting.
-However, as seen, this jeopardises risk-anticipation, an important task of any well-functioning market.
-Our findings suggest that \emph{less continuity} or \emph{less predictability} incentivises those who perceive risk to build anticipatory positions, thereby promoting risk-anticipation.
-However, if pushed too far in this direction, the spectre of the 'viability-efficiency dichotomy' looms.
-How a balance should be struck remains an open question for theorists and practitioners.